 Over twenty plus years as a working Artists, I am often interested in archetypes and paradoxes.
-As a choreographer, I tackle with the essence of movement as metaphor or analogy.
+As a choreographer, I tackle the essence of movement as metaphor or analogy.
 I strive to convey a world that is derivative from everyday life, but the dances I make do address aspects of fantasy, imagination, and memory within the context of contemporary life.

 To create my work, I draw on knowledge of contemporary and historical artistic, biographical, and literary sources.
 Intrigued by a wide range of methodologies by employ multiple strategies of investigation in my choreography, occasionally creating ambiguous juxtapositions and new, unfamiliar languages.

-Barnes is a member of the INTERNATIONAL ASSOCIATION OF BLACKS IN DANCE and serves as an Advisory Board Member and curator for the Thelma Hill Performance Arts Center.
-He is currently Artist in Residency at The Alabama School of Fine Arts.
 He has received Arts International Grant to support his anthropology study in Ghana, West Africa, The Phoenix Art Commission Award, and the Bessie Award.
 One of Germaul highest personal achievement is working closely with Katherine Dunham and Eleo Pomare.

 “he came to resemble a martyr” -New York Times.

 “Germaul Barnes is saluted for the great choreography.” -Broadway World magazine